oiraqi/cybersecurity/Challenge3.md

   ```
   iptables -A INPUT -p udp -j QUEUE
   ```
-Before terminating your HDLPS, you shall remove these rules.
+Before terminating your HDLPS, you shall remove these rules *from within* the code.

 ### Sample Code / Skeleton
 Use this [code](https://git.netfilter.org/libnetfilter_queue/tree/examples/nf-queue.c) as your starting point.
 Analyze it, prune it and modify it to build your HDPLS.